Privacy Notice

 The information we collect includes:

 • Log and Usage Data.
-Log and usage data is service-related, diagnostic, usage, and performance information our servers automatically collect when you access or use our Services and which we record in log files.
-Depending on how you interact with us, this log data may include your IP address, device information, browser type, and settings and information about your activity in the Services (such as the date/time stamps associated with your usage, pages and files viewed, searches, and other actions you take such as which features you use), device event information (such as system activity, error reports (sometimes called "crash dumps"), and hardware settings).
+We record log and usage data (service-related, diagnostic, usage, and performance information) automatically collected by our servers when you access or use our Services.
+This log data may include your IP address, device information, browser type, and settings and information about your activity in the Services (such as the date/time stamps associated with your usage, pages and files viewed, searches, and other actions you take such as which features you use), device event information (such as system activity, error reports (sometimes called "crash dumps"), and hardware settings).

 • Information Stored in Cookies and Collected through Web Beacons.
-We may also use available web-based technologies to collect personal information, such as cookies or web beacons.
-Cookies are pieces of information stored directly on users’ computers or devices.
-Cookies allow us to collect information such as browser type, time spent on the online services, pages visited, referring URL, and other traffic and usage data.
+We may use available web-based technologies to collect personal information, such as cookies or web beacons.
+Cookies are pieces of information stored directly on users’ computers or devices and allow us to collect information such as browser type, time spent on the online services, pages visited, referring URL, and other traffic and usage data.
 A “web beacon” is a transparent graphic image placed on a website, e-mail or advertisement that enables the monitoring of things such as user activity and site traffic.
-We may use this information to determine what features interest our users, revise our site features or operations, and as further described below.
-We and other parties that provide these technologies may also use these technologies to collect information about your online activities over time and across third-party websites or other online services.
-For more information, see the Your Choices section below.
+We may use this information to determine the interests of our users, revise our site features or operations, and as further described below.
+We may also use these technologies to collect information about your online activities over time and across third-party websites or other online services.
+For more information, see Section 7.

 Information collected from other third party sources: